Enable children and young people to understand and participate in their health and well-being

 You must be able to:

-12. provide the child or young person and those involved in their care with any available evidence based* *information about the effectiveness, benefits and risks of the different options
+P8. provide the child or young person and those involved in their care with any available evidence-based information about the effectiveness, benefits and risks of the different options

-15. support the child or young person and those involved in their care to communicate with each other through a partnership based approach
+P10. support the child or young person and those involved in their care to communicate effectively with each other through a partnership-based approach

-17. encourage them to pursue ways to understand and promote their own health and well-being and discuss any anxieties they have about this
+P11. encourage them to pursue ways to understand and promote their own health and well-being and discuss any anxieties, thoughts or solutions they have about this

 Knowledge and Understanding